Krakoan Age: Data pages

-For decades, no firm definition for the term "Omega-level mutant" was offered in the Marvel Comics and that term was used whenever a writer wanted audience to know that the character was a big deal, which led several conflicting opinions and debates among fans on who qualified as omega-level.
-In July 2019, Jonathan Hickman provided an official definition with the help of data page in House of X #1 and listed 14 Omega-level mutants (depicting as the assets of Krakoan Age) alongside their respective power.
+For decades, no firm definition for the term "Omega-level mutant" was offered by Marvel Comics.
+The term was widely used when a writer wanted to show the audience that a character was extremely powerful, which led to several conflicting opinions and debates among fans on who qualified as omega-level.
+In July 2019, Jonathan Hickman provided an official definition with the help of a data page in House of X #1 and listed 14 Omega-level mutants (depicted as assets of the Krakoan Age) alongside their respective power.

 Dana Forsythe of SyFy Wire called the inclusion of the data pages "a very Hickman move" and that while "it's been done before (including by Hickman himself in his acclaimed Avengers run)", the "use of non-traditional comics storytelling techniques feel especially intriguing for a Big Two comic".
 Zachary Jenkins, for ComicsXF, viewed the data pages as a "staple of the Krakoan era" serving as "scene breaks" that "often [recontextual] what readers just saw, or [provide] exposition for what readers are about to see".
 Alex Schlesinger of Screen Rant highlighted that data pages are used "to convey complex information that couldn't reasonably be put into conversation bubbles on page.
 These data pages have ranged from Sage's internal analysis of the Krakoan islands operations, to information about the secrets of Moira X's expansive 10 lives, as well as deep dives into the inner workings of one of the X-Men's main enemies, the mutant-hating Orchis".
 A data page on the Summer House in Hickman's X-Men #1 (vol. 5) drew widespread attention as Jean Grey's bedroom was directly between the bedrooms of Cyclops and Wolverine with internal connecting doors unlike all the other bedrooms in the house.
 Critics highlighted further subtext that appeared in the Krakoan Age which implied a throuple between these characters.
 Tom Brevoort, the X-Men group editor in the subsequent X-Men: From the Ashes publishing era, stated in 2024 that the throuple did not occur because it was not explicitly stated during the Krakoan Age.